Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina Betting Trends

-- Mississippi State has covered eight times in 13 chances against the spread this season.
+- Mississippi State has covered eight times in 13 games with a spread this season.

-- A total of five out of the Bulldogs' 13 games this season have gone over the point total.
+- In the Bulldogs' 13 games this season, the combined scoring has gone over the point total five times.

-- South Carolina has covered 10 times in 13 chances against the spread this year.
+- South Carolina has won 10 games against the spread this season, while failing to cover three times.

-- Gamecocks games have gone over the point total six out of 13 times this year.
+- A total of six Gamecocks games this year have gone over the point total.

 Mississippi State Futures Odds